rmccrear/codex-lv3-may-2025/VOCABULARY_LIST.md

 ### Components

+In programming, **components** are reusable pieces of code that encapsulate specific functionality and can be combined to build larger applications.
+They promote modularity, reusability, and maintainability by breaking complex systems into smaller, manageable parts.

-The building blocks of React.
+In React specifically, **components** are the building blocks of React applications.
 Everything in React is made from components.
-They help organize code and keep programs from becoming too complicated.
+They help organize code and keep programs from becoming too complicated by allowing you to break down complex UIs into smaller, reusable pieces.

 ### React